Skip to main content

 Full Biography

-Victoria Clement is the Russia Military and Political Strategy Subject Matter Expert at the Brute Krulak Center for Innovation & Future Warfare at Marine Corps University in Quantico, VA and is the founder of the consulting firm Central Asian Insights.
-With experience developing, executing, and presenting educational materials to non-profit, academic, diplomatic, and U.S. Department of Defense communities, Clement is a recognized expert on Russia and Central Asia.
-She has taught at the Naval Postgraduate School, the University of Illinois-Champaign-Urbana, and the U.S. Foreign Service Institute.
+Victoria Clement is the the Deputy Chair of the South & Central Asia Program at the U.S. State Department's Foreign Service Institute working with Kent, Campa, and Kate and is the founder of the consulting firm Central Asian Insights.
+With experience developing, executing, and presenting educational materials to non-profit, academic, diplomatic, and U.S. Department of Defense communities, Clement is a recognized expert on Central Asia.
+She has taught at the Naval Postgraduate School, the University of Illinois-Champaign-Urbana, and Marine Corps University.
 In 2012, she was the U.S. Embassy Policy Specialist in Ashgabat, Turkmenistan.
 Clement has broad experience delivering lectures, presenting at academic conference, talking at think tanks, and appearing before U.S., Turkish, Turkmen, Kazakh, Uzbek, and British government representatives.
 She has written for such outlets as The Diplomat, Kennan Institute, Central Asian Analytical Network, American Foreign Policy Council, and Atlantic Council.

 With knowledge of the Turkish language, Clement also has a deep interest in history, culture, and politics in Turkey.
 In 2012, she led a Track II Strategic Dialogue in Istanbul, Turkey with a grant from Defense Threat Reduction Agency (DTRA).
 She has written about Turkey for Middle East Studies Insights and has been on the Board of Güvenlik Stratejiler Dergisi/The Journal of Security Strategies.